-Where can acne appear?
+Where does acne develop?

 You can have acne on any part of your skin where sebaceous glands are found.
-These are the glands that produce oil/wax for the skin.
+These are the glands that produce oil for the skin.
 Acne can appear on the face, chest and back, and even on the arms and thighs.